badam1/websocket-tutorial/README.md

 # websocket-tutorial
-Just a simple tutorial app for understand how to integrate websocket via STOMP and SockJS with java spring-boot
+Just a simple tutorial app for understand how to implement a websocket service via STOMP and SockJS with java spring-boot Subscribe for topics
+Send message from backend via SimpMessagingTemplate